 Columns in the report and their purpose

-Level — the unnamed first column.
+Level shows the unnamed first column.
 It displays correspondence between the certainty level and color (importance/certainty in the descending order): red — High level, orange — Medium level, yellow — Low level.

-Star — shows if the warnings is marked as favorite.
+Star shows if the warnings are marked as favorite.
 Click on a cell in this column to mark the warning as favorite or remove the mark.
 This is helpful when you noticed an interesting warning and would like to return to it later.

-Message — the text of a warning issued by the analyzer.
+Message shows the text of a warning issued by the analyzer.

-Project — name of a project, the analysis of which resulted in a warning.
+Project shows the name of a project, the analysis of which resulted in a warning.